Helping young people in crisis: gender identity, personality problems, and complex trauma.

 - Understanding the importance of social functioning as a pathway to mental health vulnerability

 Arnon is a Child and Family Psychiatrist, who with his wife Marianne, a Social work Consultant, Individual and Family Therapist founded the Child and Family Practice.
-They established the Child Care Consultation Service, and the Child Abuse Service at the Hospital and continue to provide assessments and consultations for the courts in complex child care cases.
+With colleagues they established the Child Care Consultation Service, and the Child Abuse Service at Great Ormond Street Children’s Hospital and continued to provide assessments and consultations for the courts in complex child care cases.
+With colleagues Arnon established Child and Family Training to develop and train evidence-based approaches to assessment, analysis and intervention.

 - Builds on the MATCH-ADTC paradigm -the Modular Approach to Therapy for Children with Anxiety, Depression, Trauma and Conduct Problems, and the MAP Managing and Adapting Practice which focuses on a wide diversity of treatment targets and ages